yl2811-cmd/Showheel/wwwroot/story-engl.md

 **M-Cover in Situ (Warm-up or Return Flight):** Both pilots are in their skiffs.
 A sudden change in airflow.
 Anna's hand covers Milo's—covering it and guiding him to the correct position.
 One second.
 Release.
 Milo: "...You could just say 'left'."
 Anna: "Next time."
+[Perceptual Evolution Anchor Point · Blue Hyacinth #2 · Childhood 1.4 echo]
+; Warm-up before the race or skiff crossing—Anna flies over the cliff below Eagle's Nest from the air.
+A landscape description in one sentence: The clump of blue hyacinths is still there.
+When I was six years old, I could see the petals with my nose pressed against the rock face as I peered at them; now, as I fly overhead, all I see is a blue dot.
+The same cluster of flowers, the perspective shifts from close up to looking down.
+The distance between perception and the world changes—this is after the memory trilogy in Ep22-24.
+Physical evidence of Anna's first flight in the same valley at the age of 19.
+No separate paragraph needed.
+Embedded within the skiff's description of the flight landscape.
+First read: Scenery.
+Review: Visualization of perceptual evolution.
+Echoing: Childhood 1.4 (Blue Hyacinth Origin) → Here (Change of Perspective) → Ep62 (Payoff)

 **Ep25 Ending: Milo leaves the group.** A typical moment after the Race.
 Milo mentions returning to Thornfield.
 Anna agrees.
 It's a gentle matter.
 The normal coming together and parting of people in the Shuttle world.

 ## Ep26-28: Flight Route · Iris Hollow · Leaving the Valley